lnoens-sap/FullStackDemoApp/README.md

 # Getting Started

-Welcome to my new project.
+Welcome to my latest project.

 It contains these folders and files, following our recommended project layout: